In this tutorial, we'll look at a more realistic scenario for LetsFlow. In this scenario, a (potential) customer fills out a form, requesting a quote.

 The 'create_quote' action asks for the sales department to draft a document based on the 'quote' template.
 The response should be a URI (a URL or other system-specific identifier) that allows the backend to fetch the file.

-In order to generate an authentication token, we create a customer ID using the uuid() function of LetsFlow JMESPath.
+To generate an authentication token later on, we create a customer ID using the uuid() function of LetsFlow JMESPath.
 Note that all functions are deterministic.
 To create a unique identifier we take the (unique) process ID as the namespace and the actor key as input.

 actors: